 - Students who miss the first class session without contacting me in advance are subject to being dropped as “no shows” and/or losing their place on the wait list.

 - Students who exceed absence limits or who habitually arrive late for class will be dropped.
-See course syllabus for more information.
+See course syllabus for details.

 - It is absolutely critical that you attend each class session.
 I will drop registered students who miss class so that I can make room for those on the waiting list.
 Be sure to contact me immediately if you have to miss class.

 - Purchase the textbook (see the syllabus link in the sidebar) by the second class session.
-Make sure to get the correct edition and the accompanying recordings.
+If you are purchasing from a source other than the campus bookstore make sure that you are getting the right book!

 - Bring a notebook or binder to every class meeting and use it to take notes on class presentations.